zgongaware/what_makes_a_hotspot/README.md

 | hihud--QRriCYZw1zZvW4g | 3449         | 4.5   | 6.150000  |

 With the heatscore™ applied, we can see our top restaurants remain those with five stars.
 However, around entry thirteen, we start to see the 4.5 star restaurants with very high volumes of reviews.
 Our formula appears to be working!
 Let's play with the parameters a bit to see how they impact the scoring.

 ![heatscore1](img/Heatscore%20Comparision%20-%20High%20P%20Low%20Q.png "High P Low Q")

-A very high $P$ and a low $Q$ results in a scoring that's fairly close to the standard ratings.
-Low star ratings are penalized severly, while high ratings get a huge boost.
+A very high `P` and a low `Q` results in a scoring that's fairly close to the standard ratings.
+Low star ratings are penalized severely, while high ratings get a huge boost.
 Large review counts provide some boost, but not really enough to lift them above restaurants with a higher star review.

 ![heatscore2](img/Heatscore%20Comparision%20-%20Low%20P%20High%20Q.png "Low P High Q")

-Taken to the other extreme, a low $P$ and large $Q$ all but removes the influence of star scores.
+Taken to the other extreme, a low `P` and large `Q` all but removes the influence of star scores.
 Even very poorly rated restaurants can acheive high scores if their review counts are large.
 Let's try to find a happy medium.

 ![heatscore3](img/Heatscore%20Comparision%20-%20Final.png "Final")

 This seems to work pretty well.
-A slight preference for star reviews with a 0.65 $P$ ensures we don't have two-star restaurants out-performing five-star ones (assuming that have any reasonable number of reviews), and our $Q$ value ensures we factor in those highly-popular restaurants whose reviews may have regressed slightly towards the mean.
+A slight preference for star reviews with a 0.65 `P` ensures we don't have two-star restaurants out-performing five-star ones (assuming that have any reasonable number of reviews), and our $Q$ value ensures we factor in those highly-popular restaurants whose reviews may have regressed slightly towards the mean.
 Long live the heatscore™!

 ## Predicting a Restaurant's Score